Microsoft/azure-docs.pt-pt/articles/azure-cache-for-redis/cache-how-to-manage-redis-cache-powershell.md

             OutBuffer, PipelineVariable, and OutVariable.
 For more information, see about_CommonParameters (https://go.microsoft.com/fwlink/?LinkID=113216).

-No exemplo a seguir, o cache chamado `myCache` é removido.
+No exemplo seguinte, a cache denominada `myCache` é removida.

     PS C:\> Remove-AzRedisCache -Name myCache -ResourceGroupName myGroup